popdemtech/smartsite/walkthrough.md

 ---

 ## Capturing User Information
 The strength of a database comes into play when the developer uses it to capture user interaction within the web application.
+This saved information can then be displayed to the user to demonstrate the applications interactivity.

 ### Click Tracker Application
 This feature will allow any user to click a button and counter will increment.
 This counter increments over time as users click the button.
 If you think about it, users from anywhere on the globe can log into this application, and click this button.
 Pretty cool.